robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-06/README.md

 Segments are files that contain a subset of messages for a given topic partition.
 At any given point in time, there is always an active segment, which is the file that is currently being written to for the underlying partition.
 Over time, the active segments will reach their size threshold and become inactive.
 Only once a segment is inactive will it be eligible for cleaning.

+[^note]:
+    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+    This footnote also has been made with a different syntax using 4 spaces for new lines.

 > # NOTE
-> Uncompacted records are sometimes referred to as dirty.
+> Uncompacted records are sometimes referred to as **dirty**.
 The log cleaner is a process that performs compaction on dirty logs, which benefits both the brokers, by increasing available disk space, and the Kafka Streams clients, by reducing the number of records that need to be replayed in order to rebuild a state store.

 Since the active segment isn’t eligible for cleaning, and could therefore include a large number of uncompacted records and tombstones that would need to be replayed when initializing a state store, it is sometimes beneficial to reduce the segment size in order to enable more aggressive topic compaction.[^9] Furthermore, the log cleaner will also avoid cleaning a log if more than 50% of the log has already been cleaned/compacted.
 This is also configurable and can be adjusted to increase the frequency at which log cleaning occurs.